-RB is the fair market value for an unfurnished rental unit in Anchorage with a particular number of bedrooms.
+RB is the typical rental basefair market value for an unfurnished rental unit in Anchorage with a particular number of bedrooms.

 RTL is the reduction for required-to-live; when used in the formula the RTL equals three-quarters (.75).